Written by: Caitlin

 Nestling in the heart of the Scottish Highlands and within easy reach of such popular destinations as Fort William, Oban, Skye and Inverness, the Highland Titles nature reserves are easy to find and a pleasure to visit.

-According to Trip Advisor, this is the most popular nature reserve in Scotland!
+According to Trip Advisor, this is the most popular nature reserve to see when visiting Scotland!
 Why?
 Watch this video to find out.

 The Glencoe Wood Nature Reserve, near Duror, has a visitor’s centre and offers a ‘meet and greet service’ for Lords and Ladies.
 The first Highland Titles Nature Reserve, opened in 2007, it is made up of thousands of plots which are supported by a global community of Lairds.
 This land is free to visit whether you have purchased a plot or not.
 Located close to the historical Glencoe, the reserve is one of two Highland Titles reserves and is also an established 4 star visitor attraction.